freyaalminde/perl-core/README.md

 Support for iOS, watchOS, and tvOS is planned and will be added when a working cross-compilation method for Perl is found.

-Additionally, the API will be cleaned up slightly more before first release, by adding subscripts to `PerlInterpreter`, automatically running `initialize()`, reworking the `add` parameter, etc.
+Additionally, the ability to create multiple interpreters may be added, and `PerlInterpreter.shared` removed.

+Unsafe flags should be removed so the package can be depended on by version tag.

 ## Acknowledgements